Functional Programming (H) - Examinable

 Yes, it is a valid expression

-51. What is the result of evaluating the following expression?
+51. What is the type of the

 Submit Quiz